brucou/react-state-driven/README.md

 Apart from the separation of concerns we have achieved, we also have successfully reduced the incidental complexity of our implementation :
 - the mediator algorithm is the same independently of the pieces it coordinates.
 This means it can be written and tested once, then reused at will.
-This is our `<Machine />` component
+This is our `<Machine />` component.
+This is a code you do not have to write anymore.
 - the state machine is a function which **performs no effects**, and whose output depends exclusively on present and past input.
 We will use the term *causal* functions for such functions, in  reference to [causal systems](https://en.wikipedia.org/wiki/Causal_system), which